Finding the Best Places to Retire Since 2006!

 Beartooth Market is one of several grocery stores, including an organic one, but there are no major retailers.
 There is only one golf course, but it usually has open tee times.
-Homes in town tend to be older and small, while outside of town there are cabins, brick ranch ramblers and working cattle ranches with large spreads.
+Homes in town tend to be older and small, while outside of town, cabins, brick ranch ramblers and large, working cattle ranches are common.

 Population: 2,500 (city proper)

 Percentage of Population Age 45 or Better: 45%

 Cost of Living: 54% above the national average

 Climate: Summers are spectacular, with big blue skies and temperatures in the 60s, 70s and 80s.
 Winters bring temperatures in the teens, 20s and 30s.
 On average, the area receives 125 inches of snow each year (the national average is 25 inches).
 Humidity is practically non-existent.